*Note: This article involves some heavy scientific terminologies and explanations…

 Among the population, the high-risk groups are advised to be vaccinated as soon as possible.
 This includes individuals with diabetes type 1 or 2, obesity, hypertension, high blood cholesterol, heart disease, lung disease, cancer, chronic kidney disease, and also pregnant women.

 Besides, vaccination is also recommended for mild allergy sufferers, stable HIV patients, and lactating mothers.
 If a person had just received another vaccine, he or she would need to wait for at least two weeks before getting their covid-19 vaccine.
 Even patients who had recovered from covid-19 itself are strongly recommended to get vaccinated at least after 90 days.
 Furthermore, the latest news has announced that teenagers above 12 years old are now eligible for vaccination.

 Vaccines & allergies

-To differentiate the two side effects of vaccinating, Dr. Amir showed the audience the comparison table between fainting and anaphylaxis as below.
+To differentiate the two side effects of vaccinating, Dr. Amir showed the audience the comparison table between fainting and anaphylaxis.